noflytm/double-trouble/README.md

 #### Definition of Done:

-Configfiguration applied with no errors.
-You can reach Nginx server via public IP address and receive custom page with text "This is Terraform task by {Your name}".
+Configuration applied with no errors.
+You can reach Nginx server via public IP address and receive custom page with text "Greatings from {Your name}".

 That it.